drbean/edit/steve/shopping.md

 We are going to use the ``scientific'' IMRD format to write our report, even though the experiment/experience we are writing about is personal.

+Some things that we say will be statements of facts, ie, are true or not.
+These are *objective*.
+Other things that we say will be opinions, or feelings, or judgements.
+These may be good or bad, but they can't be said to be true or false.
+They are *subjective*.

 Suppose you are going to write about buying small gas cylinders for a portable gas stove which you cook rice on at QuanLian.

+A.  Objective

+Example: ``I went to 全聯 to buy some gas cylinders for my portable gas stove.''

+Your examples: 1. \hrulefill \
+\hrulefill \
+2. \hrulefill \
+\hrulefill

+B.  Subjective

+Example: ``I like 全聯.''

+Your examples: 1. \hrulefill \
+\hrulefill \
+2. \hrulefill \
+\hrulefill

+The ojective statements are commonly about actions, things that you did, that can be confirmed by witnesses, people who saw you at 全聯 that day.
+The subjective statements are not that kind of statement.
+They could be generalizations that other people will disagree with, or personal feelings that are difficult for other people to confirm.

 1. Introduction: Why?
 What have I and other people done and said?
 Subjective